Student accommodation in Liverpool

 Clearing for 2022 has already started, so if you didn’t receive any offers, you can use it to find courses where there are places available.
 This way you can still go to university this autumn, even if you didn’t get any offers based on your A level results.
 In Liverpool at least these universities have offered places through Clearing in 2022:

 Liverpool, hometown of the legendary Beatles, is a city and metropolitan borough in Merseyside, England.
 In addition to one of the most influential bands of all time, this iconic city has a lot of other things to offer as well.

 With a grand backdrop of Victorian and Georgian buildings, it’s an intimate and vibrant city that celebrates its glorious past.
 It’s home to many famous landmarks such as the homes of The Beatles members, The Liver Buildings, and the historic docks – all of which will become familiar sights if you choose to study in the city.

 The city also values friendship.
 Liverpool is one of the friendliest cities in the UK and the third best to visit worldwide according to the Rough Guides guidebooks.
-The local people are fun and friendly too.
-Whether they’re helping you find your way around the city, or just having a chat, the Scousers, as they’re affectionately called, will make your time in the city a memorable one.
+Whether the local people are helping you find your way around the city, or just having a chat, the Scousers, as they’re affectionately called, will make your time in the city a memorable one.

 A huge part of Liverpool’s worldwide fame is thanks to its football.
 Liverpool is proud of its undying love for the sport.
 It’s home to one of football's most famous rivalries, the Merseyside Derby between Liverpool and Everton, two storied clubs in the English Premier League.
 Liverpool FC is one of the most successful teams in England and Europe.